davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

 ---
-description: A bunch of lesser-known strategies and tips to make working with the Mac Finder less of a pain
+description: Well-worn strategies and hidden gems to make using the Mac Finder less of a drag
 date: 2022-02-01
 media:
   featured: ./mac-finder.png